cookieblues/cookieblues.github.io/pages/_posts/18-10-29-linalgop-notes-9b.md

 &= \frac{k}{\pi} - \frac{n-k}{1-\pi}
 \end{aligned} $$

-Then we set the derivative equal to zero and solve for $\pi$ to find the maximum point:
+Then we set the derivative equal to zero and solve for $\pi$ to find the maximum:

 $$ \begin{aligned}
 \frac{d}{d\pi} \ln ( \mathcal{L} )